 Peter has worked as a journalist during the War in Bosnia and Herzegovina and was stationed in Makarska and Tuzla.
 He has also worked as a reporter at Arbetaren, Aftonbladet, TV4, Ekot SR and Stockholm News.
-Peter started working for Civil Rights Defenders in 2004, first as a programme officer for the Western Balkans and then for Eastern Europe and Central Asia.
-Today he works together with Marie Månson with our new initiative to develop and provide targeted support to human rights defenders at risk.
+Peter started working for Civil Rights Defenders in 2004, first as a Programme Officer for the Western Balkans and then for Eastern Europe and Central Asia.
+Today he works together with Marie Månson on our new initiative to develop and provide targeted support to human rights defenders at risk.

 Åsa Bergqvist, Financial Administrator

-Åsa has a Bachelor of Arts degree in social sciences from Uppsala University.
-She started to work for Civil Rights Defenders in 1997 as an information and administration officer. Åsa has worked as Programme Officer for different Western Balkan countries between 1999 and 2010.
+Åsa holds a Bachelor of Arts degree in Social Sciences from Uppsala University.
+She started to work for Civil Rights Defenders in 1997 as an Information and Administration Officer. Åsa has worked as Programme Officer for different Western Balkan countries between 1999 and 2010.
 From 2005 to 2006 she was stationed at our field office in Skopje, Macedonia.
-From 2010 to 2013 she worked as Programme Officer for Moldova, withn our Eastern Europe and Central Asia department.
-Today, she works as Finance and Administration Officer at the head quarters in Stockholm.
+From 2010 to 2013 she worked as Programme Officer for Moldova, withn our Eastern Europe and Central Asia Department.
+Today, she works as Finance and Administration Officer at Civil Rights Defenders head quarters in Stockholm.

 Sophia Ponzio, Programme Administrator

-Sophia has a Bachelor of Arts degree in cultural sciences/ethnology.
-Previously she worked for the Swedish branch of the Service Civil International as well as the SCI.
-Sophia started to work as an administrator for Civil Rights Defenders in 2000.
+Sophia holds a Bachelor of Arts degree in Cultural Sciences/Ethnology.
+Previously she worked for the Swedish branch of the Civil Service International as well as the SCI.
+Sophia started to work as an Administrator for Civil Rights Defenders in 2000.
 Since 2009, she works as a Programme Administrator.

-Anja has a Master’s degree in democratic development and a Bachelor’s degree in political science from Uppsala University.
+Anja holds a Master’s degree in Democratic Development and a Bachelor’s degree in Political Science both from Uppsala University.
 She also studied journalism at Poppius School for Journalism.
 Anja started working as an assistant at the Civil Right Defenders’ Information Department in 2006.